 - Active The state of the currently moving entity is the active state.
+By 'currently moving entity' we mean the entity that is currently executing the decision logic in the model.
 Only one entity moves at any instant of wall-clock time.
 This entity moves until it encounters a delay of one type or other.
 It then migrates to an alternative state. - Ready During an entity movement phase there may be more than one entity ready to move, and yet entities can only move (be in the active state) one-by-one.
-The ready state is the state of entities waiting to enter the active state during the current entity movement phase. - Time-The state of entities waiting for a known future simulated time to be reached so that they can then (re)enter the ready state.
-A "part" entity is in a time-delayed state, for example, while waiting for the future simulated time at which an operation being performed on it will end. - Condition-The state of entities delayed until some specified condition comes about, e.g., a "part" entity might wait in the condition-delayed state until its turn comes to use a machine (i.e., waiting in queue).
+The ready state is the state of entities waiting to enter the active state during the current entity movement phase. - Time- delayedThe state of entities waiting for a known future simulated time to be reached so that they can then (re)enter the ready state.
+A "part" entity is in a time-delayed state, for example, while waiting for the future simulated time at which an operation being performed on it will end. - Condition- delayedThe state of entities delayed until some specified condition comes about, e.g., a "part" entity might wait in the condition-delayed state until its turn comes to use a machine (i.e., waiting in queue).
 Condition-delayed entities are transferred automatically from the condition-delayed state to the ready state when the specified conditions permit. - Dormant Sometimes it is desirable to put entities into a state from which no escape will be triggered automatically by changes in model conditions.
 We call this state the dormant state.
 Dormant-state entities rely on modeler-supplied logic to transfer them from the dormant state to the ready state.
 Job-ticket entities might be put into a dormant state, for example, until an operator entity decides which job-ticket to pull next, with consequent transfer of the job ticket to the ready state.
 In this case, the specific simulation time or conditions for pulling the ticket are not known in advance so the ticket entity waits in the dormant state for the operator entity.